Quick Sweet Bread Dough |No First Proof|

 - Melt butter (1 stick, 113 grams) and let it cool to room temperature.
 Into the melted butter, whisk two egg yolks and vanilla extract (1 teaspoon), and set aside.

-- Into the flour mixture, pour all the yeast mixture and butter-egg mixture.
+- Into the flour mixture, pour all the yeast mixture and the butter-egg mixture.
 With a wooden spoon, stir until combined.
 If the dough appears too dry, add 1 tablespoon of warm water or milk.
-If the dough appears too wet, add 1 tablespoon flour.
+If the dough appears too wet, add 1-2 tablespoons of flour.

 - Knead dough with a hook attachment until dough is smooth, about 5 to 10 minutes.

-- Invert the dough onto a lightly floured surface and continue kneading for 1 minute until it comes into a ball.
+- Invert the dough onto a lightly floured surface and continue kneading for 1 minute until it forms a ball.
+Cover and let rest for 10 minutes to relax the gluten.

-- Fill and shape buns, rolls, small bread tarts.
-Cover with a damp paper towel and let rise for 50 minutes to an hour.
+- Fill and shape buns, rolls, and small bread tarts.
+Cover with a lightly oiled food wrap and a kitchen towel, and let rise in a warm spot for 1 to 2 hours.

 Notes